 The epilogue of A Test of Courage also suggests that some factions of the Nihil will attempt to recruit Jedi Padawans which would force the Jedi Order to have to battle their students.
-Already, Jedi Masters like Cohmac are questioning the tactics and practices of the Jedi Order and there are Jedi, like Orla, who has left to become Wayseekers.
-There are so many uncertainties that have arisen and presented themselves to the Jedi who currently have very few answers, even with the force guiding them.
+Already, Jedi Masters like Cohmac are questioning the tactics and practices of the Jedi Order and there are Jedi, like Orla, who have decided to operate independently of the Order as Wayseekers.
+There are so many uncertainties that have arisen and presented themselves to the Jedi who currently have very few answers, even with the Force guiding them.
 And the war is just getting started.

 One thought on “The High Republic So Far: Thoughts, Themes, and Theories”